NathanCustom Tailors

 2. Feel for the bony point at the very tip of each shoulder -- the spot where your arm meets your shoulder.
 If you are wearing a well-fitting t-shirt, the seam usually sits right at this point.

 3. Place the tape on one shoulder tip, run it across your upper back (not over your neck), and read the number at the other shoulder tip.
+This is the standard tip-to-tip method menswear retailers use.6

 Common mistake: Measuring too far down the arm.
 You want the point where the shoulder ends and the arm begins, not an inch down your bicep.
 If your measurement seems unusually wide, you have probably gone too far.